-Alan Reider has 35 years of experience representing national healthcare corporations, pharmaceutical and medical device companies, as well as institutional providers and individual practitioners and suppliers.
-His practice focuses on regulatory compliance, fraud and abuse counseling, reimbursement, coverage and certification issues, and on relationships with third-party payors.
-Mr. Reider has defended providers and practitioners in Anti-Kickback, Stark law, False Claims Act, Civil Money Penalty, and suspension and exclusion actions.
+Alan Reider is a retired partner with 35 years of experience representing national healthcare corporations, pharmaceutical and medical device companies, as well as institutional providers and individual practitioners and suppliers.
+His practice focused on regulatory compliance, fraud and abuse counseling, reimbursement, coverage and certification issues, and on relationships with third-party payors.
+Mr. Reider defended providers and practitioners in Anti-Kickback, Stark law, False Claims Act, Civil Money Penalty, and suspension and exclusion actions.
 He has extensive experience performing regulatory due diligence in connection with potential acquisition targets, developing compliance programs, and negotiating Corporate Integrity Agreements.
-He frequently appears before federal agencies, including Centers for Medicare and Medicaid Services, Office of Inspector General, United States Department of Justice, and state attorneys general offices throughout the country.
+He frequently appeared before federal agencies, including Centers for Medicare and Medicaid Services, Office of Inspector General, United States Department of Justice, and state attorneys general offices throughout the country.

 From 1975 – 1980, Mr. Reider was with the Health Care Financing Administration (now known as the Centers for Medicare and Medicaid Services) of the United States Department of Health & Human Services.